baneraimed logo

 Dawid Rymarczyk PhD

-Defeating E-room's law with artificial intelligence: Real world data-driven drug discovery
+Defeating E-room’s law with AI: Real world data-driven drug discovery

 11:40-12:00